jafarcheraghalizadeh/SF-DDFT/README.md

 bash run.sh
 ```
 It runs 20 independent simulations using `nohup` in the background, starting from initial configurations.
+* Important note: this version needs initial configuration to run.

 # Important parameters in the code